twifty/gm-youtube-controls/README.md

 * VolumeControl
 Enables mouse wheel volume control.

+* LoudnessControl
+Boosts the volume gain of quiet videos.

 * DownloadControl
 Adds a button to enable downloading.
 This doesn't use an external website.
 Clicking the button will download the highest quality video with audio.
 For additional links, Ctrl + click the button.
 Red labels contain video only, Blue contain audio only.